 The TSA identifies Cargojet as a Non-US All Cargo Air Carrier and as such Cargojet is regulated under the TSA's All Cargo International Security Program ("ACISP") for its flights operating into the United States.
-Subsequently procedures have been developed to meet the requirements of the ACISP.
-The TSA conducts annual audits at non-U.S. locations that serve as the last point of departure to the United States as well as locations in the

-United States to which we operate to verify our compliance with the ACISP.
-There have not been any emergency amendments or regulatory changes issued this last year.
+Subsequently, procedures have been developed to meet the requirements of the ACISP.
+The TSA conducts annual audits at non-U.S. locations that serve as the last point of departure to the United States as well as locations in the United States to which Cargojet operates to verify its compliance with the ACISP.
+Proposed changes to the ACISP were circulated in September 2013 for comments that were to be submitted by November 2, 2013.
+The proposed changes include the incorporation of existing requirements, some new requirements and requirements that benefit industry.
+Cargojet did not have any comments to submit.